ymatts/GlycogenomicsAD/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 ```

-### Explanation
-1. **Requirements**: Lists the necessary R packages for someone else to run the project.
-2. **Project Structure**: Briefly describes what each part of the codebase does.
-3. **Usage**: Instructions on how to execute the scripts.
-4. **Contributing**: Guidelines for contributing to the repository.
-5. **License**: Specifies the license under which the project is made available.

 This README structure will help users and potential contributors understand and use your project effectively.
 Adjust the paths and any specific details as necessary for your setup.